Module event_cache

 A subset of an event cache, for a room.

-Thin wrapper for a room event cache listener, so as to trigger side-effects when all listeners are gone.
+Thin wrapper for a room event cache subscriber, so as to trigger side-effects when all subscribers are gone.

 RoomPagination